 At its core, Optical Character Recognition software is technology designed to convert images of typed or printed text into machine-readable text data.
 For invoice processing, this has traditionally relied on template-based data capture.
 This approach requires you to set up a specific, rigid template for each unique supplier invoice layout, defining the exact coordinates on the page where data like the invoice number, date, and total amount should be found.

-However, this method has critical limitations that create significant issues for accounts payable teams.
+However, this method has serious limitations that create real issues for accounts payable teams.

 - Template Dependency: The primary weakness of this model is its rigidity.
 You can learn more about how OCR invoice extraction works (and where it falls short), but the core issue is simple: if a supplier changes their invoice format even slightly, the template breaks and the data extraction fails or produces errors.
 Managing a library of these brittle templates for hundreds of different vendors quickly becomes a time-consuming and unscalable task.

 - High Error Rates: Traditional OCR struggles with any deviation from a perfect document.
 Complex layouts, varied fonts, or lower-quality scans often result in incorrect data that forces your team to spend valuable time on manual verification and correction.
-The cost of these errors is significant; research highlights that manual data entry errors can occur in up to 5% of invoices, costing over £40 per error to fix, a problem that inefficient automation fails to solve.
+The cost of these errors adds up quickly; a PYMNTS Intelligence survey of wholesale trade and manufacturing CFOs found that 91% of organizations reported improved efficiencies after digitizing their payments — yet only 62% saw direct cost reductions, highlighting the financial drag of continuing to rely on manual, error-prone systems.

 - Lack of Context: Finally, OCR lacks true understanding.
 It reads characters, but it does not comprehend context.
 It cannot reliably differentiate between an "Invoice Date" and a "Due Date" if they are not in the exact location specified by the template because it simply extracts text from a pre-defined zone without interpreting its meaning.